dthomas218/OIS-Online/README.txt

    $ git clone https://github.com/dthomas218/OIS-Online /the/server/directory
    $ cd /the/server/directory

+Switch to the right version tag:

+   $ git checkout 2.0.2

+(For example).

 Create a buildout.cfg that look like this:

    [buildout]
    extends=production.cfg

+   eggs-directory=../buildout-cache/eggs
+   download-cache=../buildout-cache/downloads

-Or "development.cfg" if this is for development, or "staging.cfg" if it is a staging server.
+Or extend "development.cfg" if this is for development, or "staging.cfg" if it is a staging server.
 The main differences between production adn staging is the ports.
 If you need other ports that the ones stated you can override them in the local buildout.cfg (which should never be checked into git).

 Run the buildout::